Airbus, Boeing spar over jet production strategy

 Despite the economic downturn, aircraft demand has been rising as cash-starved airlines upgrade to new fuel-saving models and emerging markets give rise to a boom in air travel.

-But a senior Airbus AIR.PA executive warned against a "Field of Dreams" strategy of raising output in the hope of spurring more sales and vowed not to chase marginal deals.
+But a senior Airbus executive warned against a "Field of Dreams" strategy of raising output in the hope of spurring more sales and vowed not to chase after marginal deals.

 "Smooth production is critically important to the manufacturers of aircraft ... but also to those who finance the aircraft," Leahy told the Istat Europe air finance conference.

-"Running production up and chasing after orders and then doubling back down is not necessarily the right way to go," he said, pointing to a chart demonstrating greater historical production volatility at Boeing, which has been around longer.
+"Running production up and chasing after orders and then doubling back down is not necessarily the right way to go," he said, pointing to a chart demonstrating greater historical production volatility at Boeing which has seemed more willing until recently to ride the highs and lows of aircraft demand.

 Airbus says it is considering increasing production of its A320 family from 42 a month now to 46 a month in 2016.
 It is looking at a future increase to 50 A320 planes a month.